 Dan has won numerous jury trials and successfully argued appeals in federal and state courts.
 He recently served as lead trial counsel for MF Global Holdings in a highly publicized $3 billion lawsuit against PwC, which settled during the third week of trial.
 He also tried a 17-month jury trial, the longest in Alabama history, which resulted in more than $100 million in jury verdicts.
 The Washington Post described the case as a “huge victory” in a “landmark” lawsuit.
 Dan represents clients in their most significant matters, including MF Global Holdings in multiple enforcement investigations following MF Global’s bankruptcy, Hilton Worldwide in civil litigation and a high-profile grand jury investigation relating to its alleged theft of trade secrets, the New York Jets in litigation over its attempt to build a stadium in Manhattan, and a consortium of private equity firms in connection with funding their $8.5 billion acquisition of Home Depot Supply.
 Dan has conducted numerous internal investigations on behalf of corporations, boards, and special committees concerning, among other things, alleged securities fraud, insider trading, FCPA violations, theft of trade secrets, accounting malfeasance and obstruction of justice.

 Before joining Kasowitz, Dan was an Assistant United States Attorney for the Southern District of New York where he received the Justice Department Director’s Award for Superior Performance as an Assistant United States Attorney.
 Dan also co-edited and co-authored a highly acclaimed white collar treatise, Defending Corporations and Individuals in Government Investigations.
-The treatise, which is used in law school courses at Harvard and Yale, has been praised as a “must-have resource and reference for any lawyer involved in white collar matters,” and an “extraordinary contribution to the white collar bar.”
+The treatise, which has been used in law school courses at Harvard and Yale, has been praised as a “must-have resource and reference for any lawyer involved in white collar matters,” and an “extraordinary contribution to the white collar bar.”
 Dan is frequently quoted as a legal authority and has been quoted in publications including The Wall Street Journal, International Financing Review, the FCPA Report and Compliance Week.

 Dan also frequently speaks at industry conferences, including for the last four years serving as co-chair and speaker at the “Defending Corporations and Individuals in Government Investigations” conference.
 He has also presented “Great and Not So Great Moments in Litigation,” at the American Law Institute’s 2017 Accountants’ Liability conference, as well as “The Emerging Law of Cybersecurity and Data Breach Liability,” in Palo Alto, CA.